- Things to Know

 The above is the usual situation for the yearly occurring "conventional" or "seasonal" flu strains.
 However, there are situations in which some flu outbreaks are severe.
 These severe outbreaks occur when a portion of the human population is exposed to a flu strain against which the population has little or no immunity because the virus has become altered in a significant way.
 These outbreaks are usually termed epidemics.
 Unusually severe worldwide outbreaks (pandemics) have occurred several times in the last hundred years since influenza virus was identified in 1933.
 By an examination of preserved tissue, the worst influenza pandemic (also termed the Spanish flu or Spanish influenza) occurred in 1918 when the virus caused between 40-100 million deaths worldwide, with a mortality rate estimated to range from 2%-20%.

-The most recent data for the mortality (death rates) from influenza rate (death rate) for the United States in 2016 indicates that mortality from influenza varies from year to year.
+The most recent data for the mortality (death rates) from the influenza rate (death rate) for the United States in 2016 indicates that mortality from influenza varies from year to year.
 Death rates estimated by the CDC range from about 12,000 during 2011-2012 to 56,000 during 2012-2013.
 In the 2017-2018 season, deaths reached a new high of about 79,000.
-Experts suggest that a large percentage of people went unvaccinated or refused to vaccinate family members, causing the increased the number of deaths due to the flu.
+The CDC estimates between 24,000-62,000 deaths occurred in the 2019-2020 flu season.
+Experts suggest that a large percentage of people went unvaccinated or refused to vaccinate family members, causing an increased number of deaths due to the flu.

 Flu vs. cold